Graduate Student Health Insurance (GSHI)

 The table below provides a breakdown of graduate student contributions and University premiums for the various coverage options offered under the Graduate Student Health Insurance plan:

-All eligible graduate students can enroll for health insurance coverage at any time during the semester by reading the important information and following the steps provided on UnitedHealthcare's Online Enrollment » page.
+All eligible graduate students can enroll for health insurance coverage by reading the important information and following the steps provided on UnitedHealthcare's Online Enrollment » page.

 Please note, it is your responsibility to apply for and renew your health insurance each semester if you are eligible for coverage.